Shen-Lab/SS-GCNs/SS-GCNs/README.md

 ## Dependencies

 Please setup the environment following Section 3 (Setup Python environment for GPU) in the [instruction](https://github.com/graphdeeplearning/benchmarking-gnns/blob/master/docs/01_benchmark_installation.md).
-Then install the dependencies related to graph partitioning with the following code:
+Then install the dependencies related to graph partitioning with the following command:

 ```
 sudo apt-get install libmetis-dev